omicsEye/cellSight/README.md

 # cellSight

-cellSight is an R package that offers a fully automated pipeline for the analysis of single-cell RNA sequencing (scRNA-seq) data.
-This package is designed to streamline the analysis process, making it accessible and efficient for both beginners and experienced bioinformaticians.
-The best part?
-It requires only the data files, taking care of the rest.
+cellSight is an R package for automated single-cell RNA sequencing (scRNA-seq) data analysis.
+It streamlines the process for both beginners and experienced bioinformaticians, requiring only data files.

 * **Citation:** if you use the cellSight software, please cite: Ranojoy Chatterjee, Chiraag Gohel, and Ali Rahnavard (2023+). **cellSight: Deciphering underlying dynamics of cells and gene expression.** R package version 0.0.1. https://www.rahnavard.org/cellSight.
 [![DOI](https://zenodo.org/badge/429576005.svg)](https://zenodo.org/doi/10.5281/zenodo.10041146)